Raikoke: 2019 eruption

 At approximately 4:03 am, 22 June 2019 it erupted, with a plume of ash and gas reaching between 13000 m and 17000 m, passing the tropopause and allowing stratospheric injection of ash and sulfur dioxide.

+A study with the ESA satellite Sentinel-5P revealed volcano's sulphur dioxide plume had clustered into distinct structures in the 72 hours following the eruption.
+One of these plumes was a swirling stratospheric mass of sulphur dioxide that circled the globe three times and ascended to an altitude of some 27 km through the radiative heating of ash.
+Sentinel-5P and NASA's CALIPSO mission showed signs of anticyclonic motion for this plume.
+The ESA satellite Aeolus confirmed that the structure was anticyclonic.
+Such self-containing and long-lived anticyclonic structures have long been associated with large wildfires, but stable volcanic plumes are seldom reported and only form in certain conditions.

 Fauna

 Raikoke is one of five major Steller sea lion rookeries on the Kuril Islands and in the spring and summer it is home to one of the largest northern fulmar aggregations on the Kurils; crested and parakeet auklet, pigeon guillemot, and black-legged kittiwake also nest on the island.
 Captain Henry James Snow reported that in 1883 some 15,000 northern fur seals inhabited the island.
 However, by the 1890s only "a few scores" were recorded captured there, almost certainly due to overexploitation by fur hunters.
 Currently no fur seals reproduce on Raikoke.

 History

 Raikoke was visited by hunting and fishing parties of the Ainu, but there was no permanent habitation at the time of European contact.
 The island appears on an official map showing the territories of Matsumae Domain, a feudal domain of Edo Japan dated 1644, and these holdings were officially confirmed by the Tokugawa shogunate in 1715.
 It was subsequently claimed by the Russian Empire; sovereignty initially passed to Russia under the terms of the Treaty of Shimoda, but was returned to the Empire of Japan per the Treaty of Saint Petersburg along with the rest of the Kuril islands.

 The island was formerly administered as part of Shimushu District of Nemuro Subprefecture of Hokkaidō.
 After World War II, it came under the control of the Soviet Union, and is now administered as part of the Sakhalin Oblast of Russia.